 Quirks Classics – Motorcycle Services is the product of over forty years of motorcycling and almost thirty years of racing the Vincent marque to many successes in the United Kingdom and Europe.

-Proprietor Martin Quirk, Batchelor of Engineering, began his motorcycling career aged 6 on a Honda based monkey bike before moving onto BSA Bantams and then aged 12 built a Triumph Tiger cub from autojumble parts.
+Proprietor Martin Quirk, Bachelor of Engineering, began his motorcycling career aged 6 on a Honda based monkey bike before moving onto BSA Bantams and then aged 12 built a Triumph Tiger cub from autojumble parts.

 AJS single cylinder pre unit machines followed as road transport in solo 350cc and sidecar 500cc form which gave him a taste for three wheels before working on his fathers Vincent Rapide in 1987 which required a full overall since purchase in 1960.